AntCDev/GeoPixelsFront/README.md

 This repository contains the `wwwroot` frontend for [GeoPixels](https://geopixels.net) — a collaborative, real-time pixel art canvas painted on the world map.

-The frontend has always been fully open in the browser (no obfuscation, no minification tricks to hide behind), so this repo just formalizes that: the code is public, MIT-licensed, and open to contributions.
+The frontend has always been fully open in the browser, so this repo just formalizes that: the code is public, MIT-licensed, and open to contributions.

 ## Live vs. Dev